nicholasdavidson/pybit/software/trunk/packages/PyBit/webapi/README.txt

 Status:
 This code is currently unfinished, but right now it shows how to work the py-postgres functions, and Bottle.py, with regards to routes, setting content types, and returning HTTP status codes.

+Things can be added to the database via web forms speakinf to the API, and output in json.
+Use /forms/[asset] to access the forms.

+Notes:
+You can see we proxy POST to PUT, this is as HTML forms in most browsers can only do GET and POST (JQuery can do more).

 Commands: